-When residents were admitted to Metlifecare Papamoa Beach Village a person- and whānau-centred approach was adopted.
+When residents were admitted to Metlifecare Palmerston North, a person-centred and whānau-centred approach was adopted.
 Relevant information was provided to the potential resident and their whānau.

 The service worked in partnership with the residents and their whānau to assess, plan and evaluate care.
-Care plans were individualised, based on comprehensive information, and accommodated any recent problems that might arise.
-Files reviewed demonstrated that care met the needs of residents and their whānau and these were evaluated on a regular and timely basis.
+Care plans were individualised, based on comprehensive information, and accommodate any recent problems that might arise.
+Files reviewed demonstrated that care met the needs of residents and their whānau and that these were evaluated on a regular and timely basis.

-Medicines were safely managed and administered by staff who were assessed as competent to do so.
+Medicines were safely managed and administered by staff who were competent to do so.